Guava vs. Passion fruit — Health Impact and Nutrition Comparison

 Summary

 Passion fruit is rich in fibers, iron, magnesium, phosphorus, vitamins B2, B3, and A. Guava is rich in folate, vitamins E, B1, B5, and B6, copper, and magnesium.
 Guava is lower in carbs and glycemic index.
-They provide positive effects on overall health.
+They provide pos

 Introduction

-Passion fruit is a vine tree fruit native to the south American continent, mostly Brazil, Paraguay, and Argentina.
+Passion fruit is a vine tree fruit native to the South American continent, mostly Brazil, Paraguay, and Argentina.
 It is mostly grown and cultivated in tropical and subtropical regions.
 Brazil produces the most passion fruit, filling nearly 60% of the world market supply.
 Botanically, it belongs to the family of berries.

 Guava is a tropical fruit that is grown in tropical and subtropical climates.
-Guava is indigenous to Central and Northern South America, and it was found in Peru about 800 BC.
+Guava is indigenous to Central and Northern South America, and it was found in Peru in about 800 BC.
 India has the most significant guava cultivation, accounting for 45 percent of the market; the other two nations that provide most of the market are China and Thailand.

 Guavas are botanically defined as berries, which is an intriguing fact about them.